Mahendran180923/News_Senticonomy/README.md

 ---

+##💡 Project Motivation: Why News Sentiment Analysis?

+In today’s fast-paced information age, news sentiment analysis has become a powerful tool for individuals, organizations, and researchers to gauge public mood, track trends, and make data-driven decisions.
+By analyzing and clustering news articles, this project empowers users to uncover hidden patterns in media coverage, monitor sentiment shifts over time, and identify emerging topics or biases.
+Whether you are a data scientist, journalist, financial analyst, or simply a news enthusiast, the interactive dashboard provides actionable insights that can inform strategic choices, enrich research, and foster a deeper understanding of how news shapes our world.

+---

 ## ✨ Features

 -   🤖 **Raw Data Collection:** Automates the collection of a large news article dataset from Kaggle.